Prior to CoST: public infrastructure in context

 We promote accountability through the CoST assurance process – an independent review of the disclosed data by assurance teams appointed by CoST national programmes.

-CoST Thailand published its First Assurance Report in 2019.
-The 2019 assurance process assessed 10 projects covering sectors such as transport, aviation and flood mitigation, from procuring entities from both local and national government.
+CoST Thailand has published three assurance reports.
+Its third assurance process in 2019 assessed 10 projects covering sectors such as transport, aviation and flood mitigation, from procuring entities from both local and national government.

 The assurance report produced a number of findings relating to each project’s procurement process, contractual management and quality.
 It also presented conclusions regarding the necessity of each project: an important factor to consider when public money is being used to fund them.
 In one instance, the report highlighted that using reinforced concrete would be unnecessary on a road where traffic is light.
 It recommended instead using an alternative, cheaper concrete which would serve the needs of the local community whilst also saving money.